 Look Local: Our first field outing of the year – Sunday 21st February.
-Please follow this link for details of our first walk of the year, exploring a section of the riverbank, including some impressive post-flood regrowth which local residents have been fostering.
+Our first walk of the year will explore a section of the riverbank, including some impressive post-flood regrowth which local residents have been fostering.

 Rocking and Rolling at Rollingstone: Our final trip of 2020 was a repeat of the year before as we sought out somewhere with shade and water.
 Sadly there was less bird activity, and even less water, than in 2019 but you can read the report here.
 Please note that for the proposed dates of future outings in 2021 you can check our home page.

 The Great Glider Hunt winds up.
 The extended project, to search for Mahogany Gliders on a property at Ollera Creek, which began three years ago, has come to an end with something of a flourish!
 Daryl Dickson from the Mahogany Glider Recovery Team recently confirmed the identity of animals caught in a fresh lot of camera recordings – bringing the total number of confirmed sightings to 82 animals, in 35 different locations.
 Sighting locations are dispersed throughout the total property area, and a small Council Reserve, of over 3000ha.
 As some animals were undoubtedly photographed more than once, this does not mean that 82 individuals were recorded, but does indicate that the gliders utilise almost all parts of the property for denning or feeding.

 Members who attended camera trips had a rewarding time (and too many Frosty Mango ice-creams!), and Denise and Beth enjoyed seeing the story come together as they collated data and liaised with the Recovery Team to confirm sightings.
 It will be very satisfying to see the final report completed which will confirm these animals still occur over all suitable habitats on the property we surveyed, and that they appear to be healthy and thriving.
 And, of course, to impress on ‘all players’ the need to protect this habitat!